 Parents must report to the office to sign students out early.
-Students may be released only to parents and those adults noted by parents on the Authorization Release Form.
+Students may be released only to parents and those adults noted by parents on the Statement of Cooperation Form or in the FACTS Family Portal.
 For student safety, we can make no exceptions.